DTW-Merge: A Novel Data Augmentation Technique for Time Series Classification: Experiments

 \section{Experiments}

-The data augmentation method has been experimented on the UCR TSC benchmark, which contains 128 univariate datasets of various applications.
+The data augmentation method has been experimented on the UCR TSC benchmark, which contains 128 univariate datasets of various applications \footnote{The implementations and detailed results are available on \url{https://github.com/mhakyash/DTW-Merge}}.
 Among the networks suggested by \cite{Wang_2017}, we have chosen the ResNet because it is the most complex and deepest network of all three, and we believed that data augmentation could have the most positive effect on this.
 This network outperforms the FCN in image analysis due to preventing vanishing gradient by flowing gradient through skip connections.
 We also test the method with 1NN-DTW and will discuss this.

 The ResNet architecture includes three stacked blocks; each block contains three convolutional layers with filter sizes of $8$, $5$, and $3$, sequentially.
 The filter numbers for the convolutional layers of each block are $64$, $128$, and $128$, respectively.
 After each block, batch normalization and ReLu activation function are placed.
 After all the blocks, the Global Average Pooling (GAP) layer is used.
 Glorot Uniform is set as parameters initialization.
 Adam was used as the optimizer for training the network with $0.001$, $0.9$ and $0.999$ for learning rate, $\beta_{1}$ and $\beta_{2}$, respectively.
 All datasets were originally split into train and test sets.
 After augmentation, $25$ percent of training data was considered as the validation set, and the model with minimum validation loss was evaluated on the test set.
 Every $50$ epochs that no improvement was seen in validation loss, the learning rate was divided by $0.5$ until the minimum of $0.0001$.